department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

 - **TECH REP dials voicebot**

-1.Caller: Listens to the Bot's welcome message:
+1.Caller: Listens to the **Voicebot;s Welcome message**:

-[VB Welcome Message] "Thanks for trying out this new way to get help.
+"Thanks for trying out this new way to get help.
 You can still reach an agent at any time.
 To get started, ask me a question like “What’s my claim status?” or “What does the PACT Act do for Veterans like me?"

 2. Caller: "PACT Question"